arindal1/watchdog-keylogger/README.md

 ## Configuration

-Before using KeyTrack, make sure to configure the following settings:
+Before using WatchDog, make sure to configure the following settings:

 - Email address: Replace `"your_email@example.com"` with your actual email address.
 - Email password: Replace `"your_email_password"` with your email password.